tamucc-comp-bio/how_to/howto_sshkeys.md

    ssh-keygen -t ed25519 -C "TYPE_YOUR_GITHUB_EMAIL_HERE"
    ```

-    * you will be prompted for a pass phrase, etc..., I recommend not entering a pass phrase and hitting the `Enter/Return` key at each prompt
+   You will be prompted for a pass phrase, etc..., I recommend not entering a pass phrase and hitting the `Enter/Return` key at each prompt

    ```bash
    Enter file in which to save the key: [press Enter]